fairlearn/fairlearn/docs/user_guide/assessment/more_complex_metrics.rst

 .. currentmodule:: fairlearn.metrics

-So far, we have stuck to relatively simple cases, where the inputs are 1-D vectors of scalars, and the metric functions return scalar values.
+Metric functions often return a single scalar value based on arguments which are vectors of scalars.
+This is how :class:`MetricFrame` was introduced in the :ref:`perform_fairness_assessment` section above.
-However, this need not be the case - we noted above that we were going to be vague as to the contents of the input vectors and the return value of the metric function.
+However, this need not be the case - indeed, we were rather vague about the contents of the input vectors and the return value of the metric function.
+We will now show how to use :class:`MetricFrame` in cases where the result is not a scalar, and when the inputs are not vectors of scalars.

 Non-Scalar Results from Metric Functions
 ----------------------------------------